Snowdrops Bulbs | Galanthus Nivalis

 Snowdrops like moist, well-drained soil, but ensure it doesn't dry out over summer.
 When planting, you may add some sand for drainage.

-Prepare holes in the soil approx 3 times the size of the snowdrop bulbs in dept, a dibber will help you achieve the correct dept.
+Prepare holes in the soil approx 3 times the size of the snowdrop bulbs in depth, a dibber will help you achieve the correct dept.

 The Snowdrops colonies will multiply on their own accord under the soil, however, we do recommend dividing them 'in the green' every three years to grow the colony.
 Lift plants that are 'in the green' after flowering while the soil is moist, carefully teasing the clumps apart by hand, careful not to damage the roots.
 Then replant the divided clumps.